erin-at-work/etherscan-txn-scraper/README.md

 Script will find all txns for an address, and visit each txn page to generate data & assets.

+⚠️ If you've a large number of transactions, running by address will go through _every_ one of them.

 Copy `.env.sample` to `.env` and update with your address

 ```bash